Five outdated beliefs that hurt your portfolio performance

 18 September 2019

 After so many years in the investment industry one would think that I’ve mapped out the perfect financial plan for myself by now.
 Well, I thought I had.
-But the truth is that the majority of corporate employees are burrowed so deeply into their areas of specialisation that, if the morning breeze carried news of any exciting developments in their industry, they’d hardly catch a whiff of it.
+But the truth is that the majority of corporate employees are burrowed so deeply into their areas of specialisation that, if the morning breeze carried news of any exciting new developments in their industry that you could boost their portfolio performance, they’d hardly catch a whiff of it.

 The past two months’ sabbatical has allowed me to lift my head above daily chores to explore what’s new and note-worthy on the local investment scene.
 And my heart missed a beat.
 How and when did I fall this much behind?